dbashford/mimosa-web-package/README.md

 mimosa-web-package
 ===========

-This is a Mimosa web packaging module.
+This is a Mimosa module for packaging web applications.
 It assumes that the mimosa-server module is also being used.

 * For more information regarding Mimosa, see http://mimosajs.com
 * For information regarding packaging in Mimosa, see http://mimosajs.com/commands.html#package